 Sales of substantial amounts of our common stock or other securities, or the perception that these sales may occur, could materially and adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-For example, in May 2015, the SEC declared effective a shelf registration statement filed by us.
-This shelf registration statement allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as our public float is less than \$75 million.
-The specific terms of additional future offerings, if any, under this shelf registration statement would be established at the time of such offerings.
+For example, in May 2018, the SEC declared effective a shelf registration statement filed by us.
+This shelf registration statement allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time until expiry in May 2021 for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as our public float is less than \$75 million.
+The specific terms of future offerings, if any, under this shelf registration statement would be established at the time of such offering.
 Depending on a variety of factors, including market liquidity of our common stock, the sale of shares under this shelf registration statement may cause the trading price of our common stock to decline.
 The sale of a substantial number of shares of our common stock under this shelf registration statement, or anticipation of such sales, could cause the trading price of our common stock to decline or make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise desire.

-We had outstanding 68,038,349 shares of common stock as of March 26, 2018, of which no more than 2,008,182 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
-In addition, as of March 26, 2018, we had outstanding options to purchase 1,808,786 shares of our common stock, 185,920 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 41,503,131 shares of our common stock were issuable upon the exercise of outstanding warrants.
+We had outstanding 4,629,174 shares of common stock as of December 31, 2018, of which no more than 31,415 are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act.
+In addition, as of December 31, 2018, we had outstanding preferred stock convertible into 976,157 shares of our common stock, options to purchase 185,154 shares of our common stock, 360 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 4,694,943 shares of our common stock were issuable upon the exercise of outstanding warrants.
 Shares issued upon the exercise of stock options or upon the settlement of outstanding RSUs generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
 The issuance or sale of such shares could depress the market price of our common stock.